takari/polyglot-maven/README.md

 The following projects are real world usage examples that use Polyglot Maven in their regular development and release work:

+## Kotlin

+Specific docs and more can be found in the [Kotlin dialect specific readme](./polyglot-kotlin/README.md).

 ## Ruby

 * https://github.com/jruby - Extensive usage of Polyglot Ruby and contributions